Meet the UEFA Women's Champions League group contenders | UEFA Women's Champions League

 Last season: Group stage

-Domestic honours: 20 x League champions (inc Czechoslovakia), 4 x Cup winners
+Domestic honours: 20 x League champions (incl.
+Czechoslovakia), 4 x Cup winners

 Previous European best: Quarter-finals (2015/16, 2017/18, 2018/19)

-- Last season were the first Czech team to make the new group stage and drew 0-0 away to eventual finalists Wolfsburg.
+- Slavia were the first Czech team to make the new group stage last season, drawing 0-0 away to eventual finalists Wolfsburg.

 Real Madrid (ESP)